microsoft/vscode-docs/docs/datascience/data-science-tutorial.md

    ![Evaluate the neural network](images/data-science-tutorial/jupyter-cell-08.png)

-   Similar to the training, you'll notice that you're now closer to 61% accuracy in predicting survival of passengers.
-This result was better than the 75% accuracy from the Naive Bayes Classifier tried previously.
+   Similar to the training, you'll notice that you now have 61% accuracy in predicting survival of passengers.
+In this case, the result is not better than the 75% accuracy from the Naive Bayes Classifier tried previously.

 ## Next steps